karan4268/my-projects/A.T.O.M/README.md

 ## 1. Prerequisites

 - Python 3.10+
-- CUDA-capable GPU recommended (6–8 GB VRAM for Mistral on GPU)
+- CUDA-capable GPU recommended (4GB minimum and 6–8 GB VRAM Recommend for Mistral on GPU)
+- note:-
+- change model Token and context values in local_engine.py and Agent.py if your GPU has more VRAM.
+- You can also run Phi on GPU but its not stable due to ctransformers threading issues with two GGUF models on windows.
 - [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) built with CUDA support

 ## 2. Clone the repository